akrherz/facets/docs/meetings.md

+ 2 Apr 2018 - Arritt Gassman Sirini
+  - SWAT has some online tooling/data available for LOCA downscaled already, but this data is only for HUC10 and HUC8, they did not want to go down to HUC12
+  - [x] various improvements for what was previously generated for SWAT files including prefix files with P and T, two seperate folders and generate the index file
+  - Sirini is going to give a HAWQS talk on 23 April at 11 AM

  6 Mar 2018 - ISU Team Update
   Glisan, Gutowski, Arritt, Karuthe, Spender
   - ERAI is done, so I should prioritize it